dam-pav/KCPP/README.md

 ## GPU Selection

 If you select a single GPU (set KCPP_GPU_SELECTION to the GPU index instead of 'all') make sure you also set KCPP_TENSOR_SPLIT.
-When all GPUs are used the tensor split is '1 1'.
+When two GPUs are used the tensor split is '1 1'.
 When a single GPU is used however, you must set the split to simply '1'.
 There is no if/then syntax in compose so you need to do this manually in the setup.

 ## Advanced Configuration

-In case you need to tweak more than just these values you'll need to customize the compose file.
-For instance, if you want to use additional arguments (KCPP_ARGS) or change values that are not driven by .env variables.
+In case you need to tweak more than just the environment variable values you'll need to customize the compose file.
+For instance, if you want to use additional arguments (KCPP_ARGS).

+In Portainer you can start with a default git stack and detach from git later.